scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 .. class:: abstract

-   Robustness and resilience of software infrastructure are essential for cybersecurity.
    Existing approaches to software assurance focus on evaluating individual software projects in isolation.
-We propose a novel method of risk management that considers the total ecosystem of software development, inclusive of interdependent software packages and the communities of people that develop them.
-By making minimal analytic assumptions about the propogation of vulnerability and exposure through a software supply chain, we can predict high risk "hot spots" in the ecosystem in need of additional investment.
-We present features of Ion Channel that assist with the collection and analysis of software dependency information.
-We present statistical properties of empirical data from the Python Package Index and GitHub as complex networks, and demonstrate the results of our ecosystem modeling strategy on this data when combined with simulated data.
+We propose a novel method of risk management that considers the total ecosystem of software development.
+Our model makes minimal assumptions about the propogation of vulnerability and exposure through a software supply chain.
-   We consider the research and business ethics of this work.
+   Combined with data collected from package management systems, this model indicates "hot spots" in the ecosystem of higher expected risk.
+   We demonstrate this model using data collected from PyPI.

 .. class:: keywords